sylvwie/general/README.md

 Done for my first python exam

-Go to the second Brawler file for main and class Fighter

-Go to the first Brawler file for assets
+Go to the second Brawler file for main and class Fighter adn the first Brawler file for assets

 https://github.com/russs123/brawler_tut